Chapter 59 BWV 97 In allen meinen Taten

 The text adds little to that which has been stated already—-I shall die when He wills it, for only He knows when it shall be the right time.
 The music appears to convey a sense of the relative unimportance of death within God′s greater plan; it is elegantly uplifting with little hint of sadness or sorrow.
 True, the long low note on sterben—-death—-(bars 29-30) might threaten to cast a momentary shadow over events, but it is immediately balanced by the rising phrase on leben—-life or existence (bars 32-33).

-The chorale at the end is simply the communal confirmation of that has preceded it—-trust only in the Spirit who made you, and in your heavenly Father who counsels you.
+The chorale at the end is simply a confirmation of all that has preceded it—-trust only in the Spirit who made you, and in your heavenly Father who counsels you.
 These are the final words sung by the choir, well-chosen Lutheran advice, we assume, for any couple embarking upon the voyage of marriage.

 There is a final point of significance to make about this cantata.
 It is one of nine in which Bach set only verses from the chorale with no interpolated text.
 The others are Cs 4, 100, 107, 112, 117, 129, 177 and 192.
 Most of these works betray their origins through the lack of recitatives.

-Not so C 97 which, for all of its neglect, displays a more effective balance of arias and recitatives than several of the others.
+Not so C 97 which, for all of its undue neglect, displays a thoughtful balance of arias and recitatives.